asash/gsasrec/Readme.md

 }
 ```

-To setup the environment, you can use `Dockerfile` from the `docker` folder and build the image with the help of the docker build command:
+To set the environment, you can use `Dockerfile` from the `docker` folder and build the image with the help of the docker build command:

 ```
 docker build . -t  gsasrec